Table of Contents

-The general public has long understood probiotic supplements as providing beneficial bacteria that improves the dog's health in several ways.
-This has been scientifically (study, study, study, study) confirmed and the supplements are now often recommended by veterinarians.
+The general public has long understood probiotic supplements as providing beneficial bacteria that improve the dog's health in several ways.

-- Probiotics – live microorganisms; it’s bacteria, the good/beneficial one.
+- Probiotics – live microorganisms are bacteria, the good/beneficial ones.

 - Prebiotics – fiber (carbohydrate) that feeds the good bacteria in the gut.

-To better understand prebiotics for dogs and their effect, we must first understand probiotics and their use.
+We must first understand probiotics and their use to better understand prebiotics for dogs and their effect.
 Storage is crucial—while there are probiotics that do not need to be refrigerated, evidence shows very low potency of those supplements.
-This means that all effective probiotics must contain live bacteria (like Bacillus coagulans, Biffidus spp.
-Acidophilus and others) which needs to be refrigerated.

 ALSO READ: 7 Vet Recommended Supplements for Dogs